webpack/webpack.js.org/content/plugins/loader-options-plugin.md

 ---
-title: loader-options-plugin
+title: LoaderOptionsPlugin
 contributors:
     - johnnyreilly
 ---

 ?> Review this content

-The `loader-options-plugin` is unlike other plugins.
+The `LoaderOptionsPlugin` is unlike other plugins.
 It exists to help people move from webpack 1 to webpack 2.
 With webpack 2 the schema for a `webpack.config.js` became stricter; no longer open for extension by other loaders / plugins.
 With webpack 2 the intention is that you pass `options` directly to loaders / plugins. i.e. options are **not** global / shared.

-However, until a loader has been updated to depend upon options being passed directly to them, the `loader-options-plugin` exists to bridge the gap.
+However, until a loader has been updated to depend upon options being passed directly to them, the `LoaderOptionsPlugin` exists to bridge the gap.
 You can configure global / shared loader options with this plugin and all loaders will receive these options.

 In the future this plugin may be removed.